 Note- A Long Skinny Dryer Lint Cleaning Brush Works the Best - see below

 |How to Clean the Condenser Coils|

 Cleaning the Coils on your Dusty Coils is the easy part after locating them.
 The best thing to use for condensers that are under the fridge is a long dryer lint brush.
 The opening to reach under the machine isn't very big, so it's not like you are going to get your broom under there or run the sweeper on them.
 A combination of the lint brush and a vacuum cleaner hose attachment will get the job done rather well.

 If you are cleaning the ones on the back side of the unit, a damp rag would be enough to handle that.
 The ones under the refrigerator are the ones that get the dirtiest and require a little more work to clean.
 Even if they say your model doesn't require cleaning these, clean them anyway.
 They all get dusty and if you have pets, they get hairy too.
 Keeping up on this will add years to the life of your refrigerator.
 I don't know about you, but this is an appliance I wouldn't want to replace if I don't have too.

-If you have any questions regarding the location of your coils or cleaning them, be sure to visit my forum and send me a message.
+If you have any questions regarding the location of your coils or cleaning them, be sure to visit me at Google+ and send me a message.
 Just include your model number and I'll send free help your way.